Placement is the much-needed talent agent for jobseekers – TechCrunch

 Luckily, U.S. salaries total $8.6 trillion per year, Linehan claims, so it’s got enough of a domestic market.
 “The American economy is so huge that I don’t see other people tackling problems like that being competitive.”
 Placement does have potential to use its data to recommend and teach specific skills.
 “If you just make this change, if you learn Excel, you could totally get this job in a different industry that pays more and that you’ll like more,” Linehan says.
 He also dreams of one day improving urban planning by suggesting cities build music venues or parks that jobseekers say would soften the landing of moving there.

 Zooming out, there’s also chance for Placement make the country more stable and resistant to strong-man populism promising financial security.
 “A two-tier society is fragile.
 I don’t want to live in a democracy where there’s a bunch of hay waiting for a matchstick to set it on fire,” Linehan concludes.
-“There doesn’t have to be a have and a have-not class, and you don’t need the government to do forced redistribituion to make everything fair.
+“There doesn’t have to be a have and a have-not class, and you don’t need the government to do forced redistribution to make everything fair.
 You just need people that care about getting on the right track, and that to me is a worthy cause to dedicate a life to.”